jdum/odfdo/doc_src/src/recipes.md

 ### Get pictures from document odt

-Get all the pictures embeded in an .odt file.
+Retrieve all the pictures embeded in an .odt file.

 ??? code "recipes/get_pictures_from_document_odt.py"
     ```python